-If you’re looking for the nicest places to eat in Dublin, this food guide is for you.
+If you are looking for the nicest places to eat in Dublin, this food guide is for you.
 Usually I prefer to eat tasty, comfort and rather healthy food on the budget.
 Therefore there are no chain eateries or traditional take outs here, which for some reason are very popular in Dublin and elsewhere.
 Either no fancy or super expensive restaurants not suitable for budget travelers.

-My Personal Dublin Food Guide
+My Personal Dublin Food Guide (Updated June 2022)

-Small independent and politically engaged cafe that will surprise you!
+Small independent and politically engaged café that will surprise you!
 They serve sandwiches, salads, cakes, granola, porridge and much more, including many vegetarian and vegan options.
 All made from local products.
 Friendly staff and atmosphere make Bang Bang an unique place and one of my favourite cafes in Dublin.

 BONOBO is a local pub where you can get a delicious pizza.
 I’m actually proud to try their first pizza ever, really!
 Vegan Velanzana with extra cheese is my favourite.
-All pizzas are made by Dublin Pizza Company and you can buy them cheaper in St. Stephen’s Green and Aungier Street, but I like BONOBO more due to their spacious garden and quite big selection of beers.
+All pizzas are made by Dublin Pizza Company and you can buy them cheaper in their locations in St. Stephen’s Green and Aungier Street, but I like BONOBO more due to their spacious garden and quite big selection of beers.

-BOWLS by Kwanghi Chan
+BITES by Kwanghi

 Not only a great Maroccan food, but also a beautifully designed restaurant.
 Perfect for a romantic evening!
 I recommend exceptional Tagines, but they also have plenty of rich vegetarian dishes.
 Little expensive, though.

-Il Valentino Bakery & Cafe
+Il Valentino Bakery & Café

 Neon Asian Street Food